 NordPass is a password manager that is well suited to most people.
-The apps are available for all platforms and syncing passwords across platforms is extremely easy no matter which platform you decide to use.
+The apps are available for all platforms and syncing passwords across platforms is extremely easy no matter which platform you use.

 Being able to use NordPass for free is excellent and longer subscriptions are not too expensive, should you decide that you require syncing across devices and password sharing capabilities.

 We love that this password manager provides strong e2ee, which means that your data is always uploaded in a secure state.
 And the fact that it has now received a full audit from a respected third party security firm massively increases trust in the platform, which is great.

 Overall, we consider this a staggeringly good entry into password management from a company that is already well known for its high-quality VPN service.
-The browser-based extensions and clients are extremely easy to use, and the software looks similar across platforms - making it easy to comprehend across platforms.
+The browser-based extensions and platform-level clients are extremely easy to use, and the software looks similar across platforms – making it easy to comprehend.